Twice Sequential Monte Carlo for Tree Search: Theoretical Results

 (i) Consider the bootstrapped return:

-For any $h < t$, the estimator $Q_h(s_0,a_0)$ terminates earlier and bootstraps from $V^{\pi_\theta}$ sooner.
-Since extending the horizon from $h$ to $t$ replaces a single (deterministic) bootstrap term with additional random rewards and transitions, it introduces extra stochasticity.
-Consequently, $\Var(Q_h(s_0,a_0)) < \Var(Q_t(s_0,a_0))$, reflecting the classical result that Monte Carlo returns (large $t$) have higher variance than temporally shorter, bootstrapped estimates (small $h$) \citep{sutton2018reinforcement}.
+For any $t < h$, the estimator $Q_t(s_1,a_1)$ terminates earlier and bootstraps from $V^{\pi_\theta}$ sooner.
+Extending the horizon from $t$ to $h$ replaces a single (deterministic) bootstrap term with additional possibly-random rewards and transitions.
+This introduces additional stochasticity (unless the policy, reward and transition dynamics are all deterministic).
+Consequently, $\Var(Q_t(s_1,a_1)) \leq \Var(Q_h(s_1,a_1))$, reflecting the classical result that Monte Carlo returns (larger $h$) have higher variance than temporally shorter, bootstrapped estimates (smaller $t$) \citep{sutton2018reinforcement}.

-(ii) Let us assume for a moment the policy, transition dynamics and reward are all deterministic.
-Any errors in the value prediction $v_\phi$ that are I.I.D. will average out in the empirical average $\frac{1}{N}\sum_{t=1}^{N}\sum_{i=0}^{t} \gamma^i r_i + v_\phi(s_{i+1})$ where $s_{i} = P(s_{i-1},\pi(s_{i-1}))$.
-For that reason mixing different length bootstrapped returns can result in reduced variance estimates compared to any individual bootstrapped return even when the dynamics and rewards are deterministic.
+(ii) Even when the policy, reward and transition dynamics \textit{are} all deterministic, mixing returns of different horizons can result in variance reduction.
+Any errors in the value prediction $v_\phi$ that are I.I.D. will average out in the empirical average (weighted or otherwise) $\frac{1}{N}\sum_{t=1}^{N}\sum_{i=1}^{t} \gamma^{i-1} r_i + \gamma^t v_\phi(s_{t+1})$, resulting in possible variance reduction even in the fully deterministic policy and MDP case.